Release equity from your house

 - Manufacture of men’s underwear Dorchester

-- Retail sale of flowers, plants, seeds, fertilizers, pet animals and pet food in specialised stores Exmouth
+- Retail sale of flowers, plants, seeds, fertilizers, pet animals and pet food in specialised stores in Exmouth

 - Video distribution activities Scunthorpe